JayWood/the-seo-framework/readme.txt

 **The lightning fast all in one automated SEO optimization plugin for WordPress**

-> <strong>This plugin strongly helps you create better SEO value for your content.</strong><br />
+> <strong>This plugin strongly helps you create better SEO value for your content.</strong><br>
 > But at the end of the day, it all depends on how entertaining or well-constructed your content or product is.
 >
 > No SEO plugin does the magic thing to be found instantly.
-But doing it right helps a lot.<br />
+But doing it right helps a lot.<br>
 > The SEO Framework helps you doing it right.
 Give it a try!
 >
 > The Default Settings are recommended in the SEO Settings page.
 If you know what you're doing, go ahead and change them!
 Each option is also documented.